Wondering Which Instant Pot to Buy? I will share with you my thoughts after making healthy Instant Pot recipes for 2 years.

 Maybe if I had a formula fed baby or was a canning enthusiast, Sterilize would matter to me.
 Or if I was into the latest and coolest gadgets, Smart model would be important.
 But keep in mind for every extra option you pay extra.
 Sometimes, twice more.

 I personally think if you are on a budget, Lux will do just fine.
-But it only comes in 6 quart size.

 So, here is my 2 cents on which Instant Pot I would buy today.
 Got one?
 Check out my most popular collection of 30 healthy Instant Pot recipes.